 In Jordan two explosions caused damage estimated at GBP70,000 (168,000 dollars) to a phosphate plant on Monday (May 31st).

-In Jordan two explosions caused damage estimated at GBP70,000 (168,000 dollars) to a phosphate plant on Monday (May 31st).
+Background: In Jordan two explosions caused damage estimated at GBP70,000 (168,000 dollars) to a phosphate plant on Monday (May 31st).
 One soldier was killed and two civilian engineers wounded.

 Jordanian authorities have blamed Palestine Commandos for the explosions.
 One man has been arrested and according to a Jordanian newspaper report he has admitted to being a member of the commando organisation Al Fatah.

 The authorities did not allow cameramen to film the damaged plant until yesterday (Wednesday).

 SYNOPSIS: In Jordan a phosphate plant near Amman has been damaged by two explosions.
 The authorities have blamed Palestine commandos for the damage which has been estimated at GBP70,000.
 A soldier was killed and two civilian engineers wounded in the blasts.